elonguepee/devOpsCheatSheets/jenkins/jenkins-cheatsheet.md

 ### Fugible
 Agents should be fungible (AKA replaceable).
 This means that local configuration on the agent should be kept to a minimum and global configuration on the master should be preferred.

+### Plugins
+Extensions to Jenkins that extends it's functionality.

+### PLugin Manager
+Allows you to add, remove, disable, or enable plugins.
+Also provides information about a plugin such as version conflicts and isses that may arise from an update or installation.